 What is Catholicism?

-The Church is essentially a communion of persons united to God and each other in Christ.
+The Catholic Church is essentially a communion of persons united to God and each other in Christ.
 The Church is a complex reality that is at once visible and invisible, natural and supernatural, human and divine.
-The Church is composed of followers of Jesus, who are mystically united together as Christ’s Body, with Jesus as the head.
-The Church is visibly united by professing the same faith, celebrating in common the liturgy and sacraments, and submitting to the authority of the pope and bishops.
+The Church is composed of followers of Jesus, who are united together as Christ’s body, with Jesus as the head.
+The Church is visibly united by professing the same faith, celebrating in common the liturgy and sacraments, and submitting to the authority of the Pope and bishops.

 How do I join the Catholic Church?